 Do you have a favourite bakery?

-Jean Luc Pele is a lovely bakery on Rue Meynadier – they do fantastic sandwiches and pastries.
+Jean Luc Pele is a lovely bakery on Rue Meynadier – they make fantastic sandwiches and pastries.
 Oh, and chocolate!

 Where do you recommend for casual lunch with friends?

-It has to be one of the beach restaurants on Plage du Midi or La Croisette – a fresh, crisp salad or moules frites with the sand between your toes and the sea lapping onto the shore is a luxury all year-round.
+It has to be one of the beach restaurants on Plage du Midi or La Croisette – a fresh, crisp salad or moules frites with the sand between your toes and the sea lapping onto the shore is a year-round luxury.

 Where is your go-to spot for an apéro?